Concordium/concordium.github.io/source/mainnet/smart-contracts/best-practices/development.rst

 ===============================

 This section provides recommendations for developing smart contracts in Rust.
-See :ref:`introduction` for basic information.
+See :ref:`Introduction to smart contracts<introduction>` for basic information.

 .. _best-practices-code-structure: